Are you ready to Transfer?

 Step 1- Career PlanninG

 If you are uncertain about your major before you start education planning, start with career counseling.
 This will help you figure out your career path.
 Once you know what you want to do professionally, then you can begin targeted educational planning so that every course you take counts towards your transfer goal.

-For career counseling support visit the Career Center Room A11, or visit the Counseling office in Room A110
+For career counseling support visit the Career Center located in room M-101

 If you have a major in mind but don't know how it will fit in to your career plans access Career Center's link